 6. What is a dry-rolling seal spirometer?

-It has horizontal 10-12 L cylinder.
+It has a horizontal 10-12 L cylinder.
 As the patient breathes in and out, a piston inside a cylinder is displaced back and forth to record volume displacement.
 It has very little resistance and considered the most effective volume displacement device.

 7. What is a bellows type spirometer?